lov-daniel/cse15l-lab-reports/lab5.md

 # Reflection

-During this second half of the quarter, I think the most important thing that I have learned is how to edit files without having to use a mouse.
+During this second half of the quarter, I think the most important thing that I have learned is how to edit files without having to use a mouse using ```vim```.
 At first it was extremely difficult, but as I used it more and more, I found it very convenient to be able to keep my hands on the keyboard at all times.
+Especially during the skill demo, I noticed that my ability to edit the files was significantly faster than anything I would be able to do with a mouse once I had a good amount of knowledge about the different combinations.